-- > TAKE BOOK AND KNIFE - > DROP THE YELLOW BALL, THE SPOTTED FROG.
-AND THE PEANUT - > PUT THE LADYBUG AND THE SPIDER IN THE JAR
+- > TAKE BOOK AND KNIFE - > DROP THE YELLOW BALL, THE SPOTTED FROG, AND THE PEANUT - > PUT THE LADYBUG AND THE SPIDER IN THE JAR turn.)

-You can include several sentences on one input line if you separate them by the word THEN or by a period.
-(Note that each sentence will still count as a turn.)
 You don't need a period at the end of the input line.
-For example, you could type all of the following at once, before pressing the RETURN (or ENTER) kev:

-READ THE SIGN.
-GO NORTH THEN TAKE THE CROWBAR AND MALLET
+For example, you could type all of the following at once, before pressing the RETURN (or ENTER) key: > READ THE SIGN.
+GO NORTH THEN TAKE THE CROWBAR AND MALLET line if you separate them by the word THEN or by a period.
+(Note that each sentence will still count as a hoo Complaints'' on page 18).
+The words IT and ALL can be very useful.
+For example:

-If Ballyhoo doesn't understand one of the sentences on your input line, or if something unusual happens, it will ignore the rest of your input line (see "Ballyhoo Complaints" on page 18).
+If Ballyhoo doesn't understand one of the sentences on your input line, or if something unusual happens, it will ignore the rest of your input line (see "Bally-